Executive Summary

 Microsoft presented the broadest enterprise AI data set, anchored by the claim that 70% of Fortune 500 companies have adopted Microsoft 365 Copilot — though Forrester’s independent analysis clarifies that “for most, adoption means pilots and phased rollouts, rather than enterprise-wide deployment.”

-The strongest quantified case studies:
+The strongest quantified cases from Microsoft’s ecosystem:

 PwC (professional services): 230,000+ global users across 100+ countries.
 8.7 million Copilot actions in October 2025.
 500,000+ hours of capacity freed in a single month.
 54% of global workforce using AI tools weekly.